-Conversely, Jatropha biodiesel production may actually improve food security relative to the existing situation, if one or more of the following conditions are met:
+Conversely, Jatropha biofuel production may actually improve food security relative to the existing situation, if one or more of the following conditions are met:

-- A decrease in soil erosion, an increase in soil infiltration and water retaining capacity. - Restoration of soil nutrient levels. - Partial or full replacement of firewood as rural fuel supply for cooking, heating, light, etc. - Partial or full replacement of diesel, thus reducing expenses for and dependence on fossil fuels. - Generation of extra income for marginal groups. - Increase in gender equality, e.g. by allowing women to generate their own income. - An increase in agricultural diversity, thus reducing problems related to monocultures and spreading the risk of market- or crop-failure over multiple crops.
+- A decrease in soil erosion, an increase in soil infiltration and water retaining capacity. - Restoration of soil nutrient levels. - Partial or full replacement of firewood as rural fuel supply for cooking, heating, light, etc. - Partial or full replacement of diesel, thus reducing expenses for and dependence on fossil fuels. - Provision of new energy services in rural communities, e.g. using the Multifunctional Platform for Village Energy. - Generation of extra income for marginal groups. - Increase in gender equality, e.g. by allowing women to generate their own income. - An increase in agricultural diversity, thus reducing problems related to monocultures and spreading the risk of market- or crop-failure over multiple crops.